Check out new animated videos that can help you take action to reduce food waste.

 In a consumer update, FDA offers advice to help consumers determine if their food is still good to eat while also reducing food waste in their homes.

-Check out two new animated videos that can help you take action to reduce food waste.
+Check out animated videos that can help you take action to reduce food waste.

 Wasted food is a growing problem in our modern society and an untapped opportunity.
 In 2017 alone, almost 41 million tons of food waste were generated, with only 6.3 percent diverted for composting from landfills and combustion for energy recovery.
 EPA estimates that more food reaches landfills and incinerators than any other single material in our everyday trash, constituting 22 percent of municipal solid waste.
 EPA works with stakeholders throughout the food system to reduce waste through partnership, leadership and action.